Answers to some common Bondi attack questions

 It is crucial that we continue to stand united, so together we can forge a pathway toward healing.
 Our thoughts and prayers remain with those who lost their lives, their families, and all affected, particularly our Jewish community.

-More information, support and ways to help can be found on the NSW website here.
+More information, support and ways to help can be found on a dedicated NSW Government website here.

 Jewish Community Resilience & Support Hotline

 One centralised number has been created to direct individuals to the appropriate service offerings.
-This is a 24/7 service, throughout the holiday season, including public holidays and Shabbat, for all levels of support.
+This is a 24/7 service for all levels of support.
 Please call 1800 979 676 and you will be directed to the appropriate service.
 Crisis response services available include meals, financial, psychological and family support.

 Permanent memorial

-Discussions are underway for a permanent tribute to honour the victims and survivors of this horrific attack.
-Council is working closely with the Jewish community and wider community on ideas for a suitable commemoration.
+Discussions about a permanent tribute to honour the victims and survivors of this horrific attack will be led by the NSW Government in conjunction with Council, which will work closely with the Jewish community and wider community on ideas for a suitable commemoration.
 There are many ideas, and this process will take time.
 Council will provide an update and share plans for the permanent memorial once they have been finalised.

 For those wishing to share condolences or messages of support, the NSW Government has set up an online condolence book which can be accessed here.